 Lightning v3.1

 Lightning v3.1 is a high-fidelity, low-latency text-to-speech model delivering natural, expressive, and realistic speech at 44 kHz.
 Optimized for real-time applications with ultra-low latency and voice cloning support, it delivers broadcast-quality audio with genuinely conversational characteristics.
-Now with 15 languages, automatic language detection, and code-switching.
+Supports 12 languages across English, Hindi, Spanish, and 9 Indian languages.

 Native sample rate